 - Please be on time.
 Timeliness is critical to your athlete’s team and the schedule of the game day.
 Limited game time is available each week.
 Please allow for traffic, parking, walking to the facility, and setting up.
 The time listed on the Season Calendar is the play start time.
 Athletes should arrive on time, in complete uniform.

 - Talk to us!
 We recognize that situations may occur and you or your athlete may have a concern.
 Your athlete’s coach is the first person you should speak with.
-The League Athlete Director and a Board Member is available each game day if additional assistance is needed.
+League staff is available each game day if additional assistance is needed.

 - Get Involved: We are a parent run, non-profit organization.
 We would love for you to join us either on the field/court or behind the seasons as a Committee or Board Member.
 There are many ways you can get involved to help the League including coaching, fundraising, picture day, and the end of season party.

 - Be Flexible: Rules, game times, team assignments, and other issues may be adjusted to fit with the needs of our athletes.
 We aim to provide the best experience for our athletes, in a safe environment.

 - Facilities: Spirit League rents facilities for each sport season from schools, churches, colleges, and parks and recreation departments.
 There may be times that we are asked to not use the facility on late notice due to an unforeseen event.
 We make every effort to avoid these situations, but sometimes it may become unavoidable.
 If possible, we will reschedule the playtime at the end of the season.

 - Sponsorships and Fundraising: Spirit League is a non-profit organization and relies on outside fundraising to cover the costs to operate the League.
 We are seeking individuals and organizations that would be interested in sponsoring the League.
 Please email, Melanie, the League Executive Director, at Melanie@spiritleague.org or call the Spirit Message Line if you or someone you know may be interested in supporting the League.